 Transcatheter aortic valve replacement

-Transcatheter aortic valve replacement is commonly called TAVR.
+Transcatheter aortic valve replacement (TAVR) is a type of heart valve surgery.
 It's done to replace a narrowed aortic valve, a condition called aortic valve stenosis.
 A doctor inserts a flexible tube called a catheter into a blood vessel and guides it into the heart.
-A replacement valve made of cow or pig tissue goes through the tube to the area of the aortic valve.
+A replacement valve made of cow or pig tissue goes through the tube to the specific area in the heart.
 A balloon on the catheter tip inflates to press the new valve into place.
 Some valves are self-expanding.